timas-coder/macOS-Simple-KVM-Windows-10-11-mode/README.md

 New to macOS?
 Check [the FAQs.](docs/FAQs.md)

 ## Getting Started
-You Will Need WSL UBUNTU, DEBAIN on from the microsoft store Then open
+You Will Need WSL UBUNTU, DEBAIN(support in beta 2) on from the microsoft store Then open
 ```
 install.cmd